natescode/natescode.com/content/blog/this-that-and-dispatch.md

 }
 ```

-## Still unclear?
-Oh MY!
+## Clear as mud?

 To clear up how `this` works.
-I show you an example in English.
+I'll show you an example in English.
 Here
 is a script for you to read.

 ```